davidgonzalezmolero7/quantum-computing-projects/README.md

 These projects are part of my journey into the practical aspects of Fault-Tolerant Quantum Computing.
 I use Qiskit to bridge the gap between theoretical quantum mechanics and actual circuit implementation.

-### Featured Notebooks
+### Featured Notebook

-#### 1. 3-Qubit Repetition Code (`3repetitioncode-corrector.ipynb`)
+#### 1. 3-Qubit Repetition Codes (`3-qubit-repetition-codes.ipynb`)
-Implementation of a basic repetition code designed to protect a single logical qubit against bit-flip errors.
+Implementation of the fundamental 3-qubit repetition codes to protect a single logical qubit against specific discrete errors.
-* **Status**: Undergraduate research project.
-* **Focus**: Understanding redundancy and the role of majority voting in quantum states.
-* **Learning Outcome**: Analyzing how gate fidelity affects the success probability of the correction.

-#### 2. Bit-Flip Syndrome Extraction (`bitflip-corrector.ipynb`)
-Exploring the use of stabilizer measurements to detect errors.
-* **Mechanics**: Implementation of ancillary qubits to perform parity checks (syndrome extraction) without destroying the data qubit's superposition.
-* **Implementation**: Designed using CNOT and Toffoli gates to automate the recovery process in a simulated environment.
+* **Bit-Flip Correction**: Direct implementation of state encoding, deterministic error simulation (X gate), and in-place decoding.
+It utilizes CNOT gates for parity checking and a Toffoli (CCX) gate to perform a majority vote and correct the targeted qubit.
+* **Phase-Flip Correction**: Extension of the bit-flip logic to protect against phase errors (Z gate).
+It demonstrates the principle of basis change by wrapping the noisy channel and the correction logic in Hadamard gates.
+* **Simulation**: Validated using the `qasm_simulator` from Qiskit Aer to demonstrate recovery under targeted single-qubit errors.

 ---